The Limiting Shape for Drifted Internal Diffusion Limited Aggregation is a True Heat Ball: Introduction

 The internal Diffusion Limited Aggregation (iDLA) model was first introduced by Diaconis and Fulton in \cite{DF} and gives a protocol for building a random set recursively.
 At each step, the first vertex visited outside the cluster by a random walk started at the origin is added to the cluster.

 The question of the limiting shape of this model is a well-studied one.
-Lawler, Bramson and Griffeath \cite{lawler1992internal} were the first to identify the limiting shape of the model, in the case of symmetric random walks, as a Euclidean ball.
-Their result was later sharpened by Lawler \cite{lawler1995subdiffusive}, and recently became of renewed interest with the simultaneous works of Asselah and Gaudill\`ere (\cite{asselah2010logarithmic}, \cite{asselah2010sub}) and Jerison, Levine and Sheffield (\cite{jerison2010internal}, \cite{jerison2010logarithmic}, \cite{jerison2011internal} ).
+Lawler, Bramson and Griffeath \cite{lawler1992internal} were the first to identify the limiting shape of the model, in the case of simple symmetric random walks, as a Euclidean ball.
+Their result was later sharpened by Lawler \cite{lawler1995subdiffusive}, who gave a polynomial upper bound for the fluctuations of the aggregate around this limiting shape.
+The question of the fluctuations of the aggregate around the limiting shape recently became of renewed interest with the simultaneous works of Asselah and Gaudill\`ere (\cite{asselah2010logarithmic}, \cite{asselah2010sub}) and Jerison, Levine and Sheffield (\cite{jerison2010internal}, \cite{jerison2010logarithmic}), who provided a logarithmic upper bound for the fluctuations.
+Jerison, Levine and Sheffield have since provided a partial description of the fluctuations that relates them to the Gaussian Free Field (\cite{jerison2011internal}).

-Still using simple random walks, Peres and Levine introduced in \cite{levine2010scaling} a method for identifying limiting shapes other than a Euclidean ball, in particular the limiting shape of multiple source models.
+Still using simple random walks, Peres and Levine introduced in \cite{levine2010scaling} a method for identifying limiting shapes of a larger class of iDLA models, where all particles are not started at the origin, but rather from multiple starting points or even from an initial density.
+They proved convergence towards limiting shapes that are not Euclidean balls.

 All these results are proved in the framework of simple random walks, and other random walks did not appear in the literature until Blach\`ere's article \cite{blachere2002agregation}.
 In this paper, the iDLA model is studied for centered random walks, and convergence towards the ball of a specified norm is proved under moment conditions on the random walks.
 At the end of the paper, the case of drifted random walks is studied, and a limiting shape is found in the one-dimensional case.
 The author then conjectures the existence of a limiting shape for all dimensions.
 The initial idea that the limiting shape should be a level line of the Green's function, as it is the case in several types of groups (see \cite{blachere2007internal}, \cite{blachere2004internal}) is disproved.